Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: Estimation

 \subsection{Goodness of fit}

 Having estimated the parameters in the proposed model, it is important to assess whether or not the estimated model fits the point patterns observed in the data.
-Residual analysis as a goodness of fit assessment has been considered by others \citep{Baddeley2005}.
-However, such analysis cannot be applied to our setting since the intensity function of our model is very difficult to derive.
+Residual analysis-based assessment \citep{Baddeley2005} cannot be applied to our setting since our model is formulated using gap times and its intensity function is very difficult to derive.
 Alternatively, we evaluate the goodness of fit by checking whether the fitted model can adequately capture the inhomogeneity in the gap times calculated from the observed data.
+We propose a goodness-of-fit procedure that compares the empirical gap time distribution to that calculated from realizations simulated from the fitted model.
+Details of the procedure are included in Section B.3 of the supplementary material.